yamadapc/filesaver/README.md

 * Update the size map for this file and all its parents
   * This is a walk up the tree

+When storage is enabled another thread reads from a storage queue and writes it to LevelDB.

 - - -

 ## Performance and background

-At this point there aren't very scientific benchmarks for the tool.
-I can say that I've profiled it and hand optimized several different parts and that so far it seems the performance is stellar for its use case of scanning an entire SSD disk and providing an interactive view of that.
+At this point there aren't good benchmarks for the tool.
+I've profiled and optimized different parts and that so far it seems the performance is stellar for its use case of scanning an entire SSD disk and providing an interactive view of it (not necessarily indexing to a database).

 The case where it'll be much slower than simple single-threaded scanners is if the number of files is small.

 In this case, the thread sleeping and spawning threads that is performed will outweight its benefits, or that's how I understood it.

 The tool I tried to use before was [`duc`](https://github.com/zevv/duc), which is an awesome simple C tool for scanning files.
 It's very fast, but it's single-threaded.

 To scan my entire MacBook's disk:

 | Size scanned | Files scanned   | Throughput in files (would accept queries) |
 |--------------|-----------------|--------------------------------------------|
 | 221.5GB      | 5.336.323       | 51389                                      |

+So it takes 100s to find all the sizes for all files in my disk and put it in a hash map for lookup.

 ## Building